 Now that you've got your meal planning taken care of, it's time to hit the stores!
 Make your list, check it twice, and grab all of the items you'll need this week in one fell swoop.

-8. Use A Master List To Finalize Your Keto Shopping List
+8. Use A Master List To Finalize Your Weekly Shopping List

 First things first, it's time to finalize your keto shopping list.
 Here's the process I recommend to get your list in order: